Contact the SDES TRiO Center

 Orlando, FL 32816

-Dr. Rebekah McCloud is currently the Director of the SDES TRiO Center at the University of Central Florida.
+Dr. Rebekah McCloud is currently the Executive Director of the SDES TRiO Center at the University of Central Florida.
 Dr. McCloud has been active in the TRiO Community for a number of year.
-She has written over $10 million in TRiO grants including the first TRiO grant at UCF (McNair) and the current TRiO grants PRIME STEM and Project BEST (Student Support Services).
-Additionally, she was the Director of the UCF Upward Bound program and is the past president of the Florida Association of Educational Opportunity Program Personnel (FAEOPP), the Florida TRiO organization.
+She has written over $15 million in TRiO grants including the first TRiO grant at UCF (McNair) and the current seven TRiO grants: PRIME STEM and Project BEST (Student Support Services); Project PACE and Project REACH (Talent Search); and Project ACE, Project EDGE and Project RISE (Upward Bound).
+Additionally, she was the Director of the UCF’s first Upward Bound program and is the past president of the Florida Association of Educational Opportunity Program Personnel (FAEOPP), the Florida TRiO organization.
 Dr. McCloud is passionate about student access and retention efforts.
 She created the Research and Mentoring Program (RAMP) and served as the Director of Minority Programs in Education (College of Education and Human Performance).
 A former school principal and classroom teacher, Dr. McCloud came to UCF (College of Education) in 1995 to work with pre-service and veteran teachers.
 She was also the Associate Director of the Office of Diversity Initiatives.
-She is currently on the editorial review board for two national peer-reviewed journals: Opportunity Matters: The Journal of Access and Opportunity in Education and Signal Journal (International Reading Association).
+She is currently on the editorial review board for three national peer-reviewed journals: Opportunity Matters: The Journal of Access and Opportunity in Education, the Journal of The First-Year Experience & Students in Transition, and Signal Journal (International Reading Association).
+She occasionally reviews articles for AERA Open (the journal for the American Educational Research Association).

 Courtney graduated from the GREAT Bethune Cookman University, receiving her BS in Chemistry.
 She is currently in the Nanotechnology PSM program.
 Courtney comes from a huge family.
 She loves to read, travel and work with children.